-Use the following formula:
+• Use the following formula:

-Cache size = volume size the number of retained snapshots For raw partitions:

-For file systems: Cache size = (consumed space the number of retained snapshots)

-+ approximately 2% to 5% of the consumed space in the file system
+For raw partitions: Cache size = volume size the number of retained snapshots For file systems: Cache size = (consumed space the number of retained snapshots) + approximately 2% to 5% of the consumed space in the file system Note: Consumed space means the total size of the data allocated to

-Note:

-Consumed space means the total size of the data allocated to files in the file system, not the total size of the mounted volume.

-■ The additional space (2% to 5%) represents a safety measure and may not be required.
+- Consumed space means the total size of the data allocated to files in the file system, not the total size of the mounted volume. - The additional space (2% to 5%) represents a safety measure and may not be required.